Lazrius/Kukyo-API/README.md

 This is a simple API that allows you to serve randomised images from a folder to the user.
 Once active it will pick a file at random from the specified directory and link an image from it.

 ## Usage
 It should be run like any other Node application.
 Clone it to a folder on your drive and run `npm install`.
 When you want to run it, simply use `node app` while in the folder.
-You can provide to optional parameters to it.
+You can provide to optional parameters two it.
 These are `port` and `src`.

 By default `port` is given a value of `7000` and `src` is given a value of `img/`. img/ refers to the directory in which all images are stored, if you want to give it a different name, specify here.
 (Example)